haolam05/MiniSlack/README.md

 ### Get all direct messages of the current user

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(A user can only see their own direct messages)
 * Request
   * Method: GET
   * URL: /api/auth/messages